-Maybe it's because the winners of the trophy are by and large British institutions: people you'd happily introduce to your gran without fear of them doing a swear or getting their genitals out as an icebreaker.
+Maybe it's because the winners of the trophy are by and large British institutions: people you'd happily introduce to your gran without fear of them swearing or getting their genitals out as an icebreaker.
 Unthreatening jolly faces from pre-watershed telly who just happen to have popular bottoms.
 Jane Danson from Corrie.
 Sarah Lancashire.
 Sian Lloyd.
 Shobna Gulati.

-Tony doesn't ever use the word "sexy" to describe the prize rears, and it's this polite approach that makes it almost impossible to think of the competition as a sexualised entity.
-The words he uses to describe potential winners' bums are "stylish" and "well-toned" – something Tony believes previous two-time winner Carol Vorderman is the perfect example of.
+Tony doesn't ever use the word "sexy" to describe the prize rears, and it's this polite approach that makes it almost impossible to think of the competition as a sexualized entity.
+The words he uses to describe potential winners' bums are "stylish" and "well-toned"—something Tony believes previous two-time winner Carol Vorderman is the perfect example of.

-"Weight of opinion – pure and simple," Tony explained.
+"Weight of opinion—pure and simple," Tony explained.
 "She received most votes and, even this year, was in the top three.
 Carol's rear has its own fan club and, as I recall, its own website.
-She's photographed from the rear by the national media on a weekly basis; whether it's because she's changed the colour of her hair, earned her pilot's licence or merely been seen on her way to some studio or another, it's her rear that gets the attention.
+She's photographed from the rear by the national media on a weekly basis; whether it's because she's changed the color of her hair, earned her pilot's license, or merely been seen on her way to some studio or another, it's her rear that gets the attention.
 It's a very ambitious bottom indeed."

-RotY truthers speculate Vorderman's "naked treadmill incident" was a transparent attempt to get her bum some headlines in an effort to do the hat-trick and regain her arse crown in 2016.
+RotY truthers speculate Vorderman's "naked treadmill incident" was a transparent attempt to get her bum some headlines in an effort to do the hat-trick and regain her ass crown in 2016.

-"During the late 1990s, women who'd previously been more interested in his beautiful eyes, manly chest, broad shoulders and winning smile started to focus attention on his butt – and talk about cheeky male rears," explained Tony (notice: cheeky, not sexy).
-And so began a long line of lauded male arses of varying levels of fame, such as musical theatre's Lee Mead's, Hollyoaks' walking biology diagram Ricky Whittle's and 2015's winner, Daniel Radcliffe's.
+"During the late 1990s, women who'd previously been more interested in his beautiful eyes, manly chest, broad shoulders, and winning smile started to focus attention on his butt—and talk about cheeky male rears," explained Tony (notice: cheeky, not sexy).
+And so began a long line of lauded male asses of varying levels of fame, such as musical theater's Lee Mead's, Hollyoaks' walking biology diagram Ricky Whittle's, and 2015's winner, Daniel Radcliffe's.